ajkhoury/JetBrains-NASM-Language/README.md

     Added support for commas in directives.
 Thanks to github.com/snowwm.
     Added support for back-tick strings.
     Added initial references implementation for goto declaration support.
+    Fixed bug caused by an invalid index being used when getting references.
+    Add plugin logo icon and now use svg for file icons.

 # License